Kings Plaza: Opening and early history

-Improvements
+21st century

 A $50 million renovation program, begun in May 1999, included a new glass entrance at Flatbush Avenue and upgrades to the mall interior.
-Around 2002, the mall's owners planned to construct an addition to the mall, on the parking lot on the east side of 55th Street.
+Around 2002, the mall's owners planned to construct an addition to the mall, on the parking lot on the east side of East 55th Street.
 As originally planned, it would have added 100,000 square feet to the mall, with a home improvement store, a multiplex theater replacing the original mall theater, and indoor parking space.
 A new complex on the site had been planned going back to 1997.

 The parking lot was closed in mid-2003 in preparation for the addition.
 Lowe's signed on to occupy the home improvement store two years later.
 The expansion faced community backlash due to fears of increased traffic in the area.
 The developers, Vornado Realty Trust (the successors to Alexander's), and the New York City Department of City Planning were also accused of conspiring to keep the local community in the dark about the progress of the addition.
 The community opposition led the developers to downsize the expansion to the single Lowe's store.
 Construction began in 2009, and the Lowe's was opened on July 23, 2010.
 The AMC Loews movie theater, an original tenant, closed its doors in January 2010.
 Further renovations turned the former theater into a new Best Buy location.

 It was announced in May 2012 that Alexander's/Vornado planned to sell the mall with the rest of the Vornado enclosed mall portfolio.
 Five months later, Macerich announced it was buying the mall, in a deal that closed at the end of that year.
-After Macerich's purchase, Kings Plaza underwent an significant renovation project which included reconstruction of the parking garage, renovation of the exterior facade and signage, as well as a renovation of the interior common areas and decor.
+After Macerich's purchase, Kings Plaza underwent a significant renovation project which included reconstruction of the parking garage, renovation of the exterior facade and signage, as well as a renovation of the interior common areas and decor.